 Topics Covered in this Session

 Each topic includes live demonstrations and real-world examples.
+No jargon without context.

 We start by organizing the chaos.
 From large language models to computer vision to workflow automation, we map out the major categories of AI tools and explain what each one actually does.
-You will walk away with a mental framework for understanding any new tool that comes across your desk.

 Generative AI is the category most people have heard of, but there is much more to it than chatbots.
 We demonstrate tools for writing, image creation, audio generation, and video, showing where each one shines and where the limitations are.
-You will see firsthand what these tools can and cannot do.

 AI is not just about generating content.
 A growing set of tools helps organizations analyze data, spot patterns, and make predictions.
 We explore platforms that can help with donor forecasting, program impact analysis, and operational efficiency, all without requiring a data science background.